smallbets/userbase/src/userbase-sql.js/README.md

 await userbaseSqlJs.execSql({ databaseName: 'my_secret_db', sql: sql2 })

 // each client decrypts the statement, applies it to an in-memory sql.js database in the order set by the server,
-// then calls the changeHandler with the sql.js database await userbaseSqlJs.execSql({ databaseName: 'my_secret_db', sql: sql3 })
+// then calls the changeHandler with the updated sql.js database await userbaseSqlJs.execSql({ databaseName: 'my_secret_db', sql: sql3 })
 ```

 And read the result:

 ```
-const res = sqlJsDb.exec("SELECT * FROM hello");
+// read the global sql.js database updated by the changeHandler const res = sqlJsDb.exec("SELECT * FROM hello")
 /*
 [
   {columns:['a','b'], values:[[0,'hello'],[1,'world']]}